Organisations are increasingly migrating their technology infrastructure to the cloud and adopting Software-as-a-Service (SaaS) solutions.

 The principle reason for this often cited is about increasingly mobility, however, the move to cloud-based platforms does much more for an organisation than simply increasing access.

-Cloud-based solutions and SaaS application bring with them lots of benefits, such as:
+Cloud-based solutions and SaaS applications bring with them lots of benefits, such as:

 - Organisations: Through enabling employees to work anywhere on best-in-class technologies, you’ll able to increase productivity and increase efficiency, reducing the amount of time to undertake tasks and cutting down on lost hours due to travel.
 Also, by adopting Cloud-based systems, you’ll cut down on overheads and won’t have to sink capital into fixed, degrading assets.
 Not only that, you’ll be able to scale your adoption of technology without having to invest in additional staff.